 The TWI transfers require the slave to acknowledge each received byte.
 During the acknowledge clock pulse, the master releases the data line (HIGH), enabling the slave to pull it down in order to generate the acknowledge.
-The master polls the data line during this clock pulse and sets the NAK bit in the status register if the slave does not acknowledge the byte.
+The master polls the data line during this clock pulse and sets the NACK bit in the status register if the slave does not acknowledge the byte.
 As with the other status bits, an interrupt can be generated if enabled in the interrupt enable register (TWI\IER).
-After writing in the transmit-holding register (TWI\THR), setting the START bit in the control register starts the transmission.
-The data is shifted in the internal shifter and when an acknowledge is detected, the TXRDY bit is set until a new write in the TWI\THR (see Figure 28-6 below).
+After writing in the transmit-holding register (TWI\THR), the transmission will start as soon as the bus is free.
+The data is shifted in the internal shifter and when an acknowledge is detected, the TXRDY bit is set until a new write in the TWI\THR (see Figure 33-7 on page 383).
 The master generates a stop condition to end the transfer.